DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/06assistantwebdeveloper.md

 few years of their graphic design careers.
 This humble intention made Larry feel represented, and subsequently less lonely on the designer market.
-The collaboration could then, perhaps, provide him with a feeling of belonging, he thought.
-So, *I am honored,* he said.
+The collaboration could then, perhaps, provide him with a feeling of belonging, he thought. *I am honored,* he said.

 ZipSpace, from their side, did not find it crucial to inform Larry about their secret mission to preserve the traditional role of the graphic